 Over the course of 15 months in 2010 and 2011, Christchurch, the largest city of New Zealand's South Island, was devastated by four major earthquakes that toppled a city known for its arts, culture, and surrounding natural beauty.
-Schmidt Hammer Lassen Architects, designed Turanga, a new central library project that is one of nine anchor projects identified as vital to the redevelopment of the city.
+Schmidt Hammer Lassen Architects designed Turanga, a new central library project that is one of nine anchor projects identified as vital to the city's redevelopment.

 The new central library is a visually stunning symbol of hope, unity, and rebirth that will fundamentally change the way residents and visitors experience Christchurch's city centre.
-The design of Christchurch New Central Library is a graceful amalgamation of resilience, functionality and cultural awareness at the center of the earthquakedamaged city's redevelopment.
+The design of Christchurch New Central Library is a graceful amalgamation of resilience, functionality and cultural awareness at the centre of the earthquake-damaged city's redevelopment.

-Lewis Bradford Consulting Engineers, the structural original position after engineering firm on the project, was instrumental in will stand as a unit developing a structure that could withstand future generations to come. potential earthquakes of the magnitude that destroyed so many of Christchurch's buildings in 2011.
-Turanga was constructed to very stringent performance criteria, and is designed to sustain minimal structural damage during a large earthquake thanks to an integrated, self-centering mechanism that allows the building to sway and then return to its original position.
+Lewis Bradford Consulting Engineers, the structural engineering firm on the project, was instrumental in developing a structure that could withstand future potential earthquakes of the magnitude that destroyed so many of Christchurch's buildings in 2011.
+Turanga was constructed to very stringent performance criteria.
+The design can sustain minimal structural damage during a large earthquake thanks to an integrated, self-centring mechanism that allows the building to sway and return to its original position.

-Part of the innovative set up is a seismic force-resisting system made up of a series of large-scale concrete walls that can rock and shift to isolate the building from peak earthquake accelerations during a significant seismic event.
+Part of the innovative set up is a seismic force-resisting system consisting of a series of large-scale concrete walls that can rock and shift to isolate the building from peak earthquake accelerations during a significant seismic event.
 Each wall has high tensile, pre-tensioned steel cables that clamp the wall to the foundations with approximately 1,000 tonnes of force per wall.

-The stretch of these cables return the building to its original position after an earthquake, ensuring the library will stand as a unifying landmark in Christchurch for generations to come.
+The stretch of these cables returns the building to its original position after an earthquake, ensuring the library